isblab/hdac/README.md

 ## Protocol
-### Preprocessing the crosslinks
+### Preprocessing
-1. In case of strucrures predicted by AlphaFold2, only regions of high confidence (>70 pLDDT and <5 PAE) were used.
+1. In case of structures predicted by AlphaFold2, only regions of high confidence (>70 pLDDT and <5 PAE) were used.
 Following scripts extracts regions of high confidence:
     ```
     python get_high_confidence_region_from_AF2.py af2_struct.cif af2_struct.json
     ```